ArtificialCoincidence/ID2223_lab2/README.md

 4. run "Training preparation" (need to allow colab access Google Drive to load previous stored data on drive)
 5. run "Training"
 6. run "Gradio"

 # Note:
 steps1,2,3 should run together (one right after one), steps4,5 should run together (one right after one).\
 If lose GPU runtime in step5, should run step4 first next time connected to GPU.\
-We suggest run steps1,2,3 first, disconnect and delete the run time, and then run steps4,5,6 to avoid running crash due to GPU RAM exceeded/not enough space in disk.
+We suggest run steps1,2,3 first, disconnect and delete the run time, and then run steps4,5,6 to avoid running crash due to not enough space in disk.

+# To achieve higher accuracy:
+We only train for 1600 steps due to time and resource limitation.\
+If you want this model to achieve higher accuracy, change the value of max_steps argument in training_args.
+(1 epoch = 2000 steps)

 # Risk of running crash due to GPU RAM exceeded/not enough space in disk: None(if there is enough space in google drive: about 50G).
 To avoid this kind of crash from happening:
 1. the intermediate values such as common_voice and mapped common_voice are saved on drive so the usage of space in disk will not ccumulate during the whole running progress.
 2. when mapping common voice, cache_file_names argument is added to save the cache file on drive instead of disk.

+# Risk of losing training weights due to GPU runtime run out: None.
+Checkpoint every 400 training steps is set to save the training weights from time to time.\
+If you want to change the frequency of checkpoint, change the value of save_steps argument in training_args. (the value of eval_steps should be changed to the same)